ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 In the previous exercise, you created a custom DLP policy that searches emails for sensitive information related to IP addresses in your Adatum tenant.
 In this exercise, you will send two emails from Holly Dickson to Lynne Robbins; the first will include one IP address, and the second email will include two IP addresses.
 You will verify how each email is handled due to the DLP policy.

+If you will recall, in the IP address policy that you created, if one IP address is discovered in an email, a mail tip is displayed to the sender and an email notification is sent to the sender as well.
+However, the email is still sent to the recipient.

+Howeve, if two or more IP addresses are discoved in an email, the email will be blocked.
+In the mail tip that is displayed, the sender can opt to override the policy and send the email.

 1. Switch to LON-CL1, where you should still be logged into Microsoft 365 as Holly Dickson (**holly@M365xZZZZZZ.onmicrosoft.com)** with a password of **Pa55w.rd**.

 2. You will now send an email from Holly to Lynne, and you will include an IP address in the body of the email.
 In **Microsoft Edge**, the **Outlook on the web** tab should still be open for Holly.
 If necessary, select the **Outlook on the web** tab.